bhauman/bhauman.github.com/drafts/housing-bubble.md

 struts.

-The amazing idea behind the plydome is that by using the built in strength of the sheeting material under tension we get a frame and an enclosing envelope in one material.
-This drastically simplifies the fabrication and building of a dome.
-It reduces the part count significantly.
+The amazing idea behind the plydome is that by using the built in strength of the sheathing material under tension we get a frame and an enclosing envelope in one material.
+This drastically simplifies the construction of a dome.

+A plydome reduces the part count significantly.
 One sheet of plywood replaces 7 struts, a couple of hubs and two plywood triangles and a lot of joining hardware.
 You are dividing the total parts needed by a factor of 7.
-That is a remarkable improvement.
+Keep in mind a factor of 2 would rock.
+We are talking about a factor of 7.
+That is a dramatic improvement.
 If you needed 700 parts before, you now only need 100, a very significant complexity reduction.

-Now my dome doesn't follow the self strutting patent above.
-My dome, however, is greatly influenced by the idea that sheathing materials can work in synergy to induce structure.
+My version of the frameless dome doesn't follow the self strutting patent above.
+My dome, however, is greatly influenced by the idea that sheathing materials can work in synergy to induce structure and dramatically reduce construction complexity.

 ## Frameless Synergy